Romea/romea-localisation-odo-plugin/README.md

 ### 2.1 Subscribed Topics ###

-- vehicle_controller/odom (nav_msgs::Odometry)
+- vehicle_controller/odom (nav_msgs::msg::Odometry)

   This topic is provided by standard vehicle controllers (diff_drive_controller,ackermann_steering_controller, four_wheel_steering_controller),it provides a lot informations like linear angular and speeds and dead reckoning pose but without consistent uncertainties informations.

 - vehicle_controller/kinematic (romea_msgs::KinematicMeasuredStamped)

-  This topic is provided by the romea_odo_converter or romea vehicle controllers ( ).
-Kinematic measure and its covariance are computed in taking into account TF data and odometry sensors uncertainties.
-This topic should be preferred to the other because the uncertainties are reliable
+  This topic is provided by romea mobile base controllers.
+It's provides robot kinematic measure and its covariance computed in taking into account odometry data and sensors uncertainties.
+This topic should be preferred to the other because the uncertainties are reliable.

 ### 2.2 Published Topics ###